Top blog articles

 - Use plastic wrap to pack up your roller or brushes.
 It is convenient for transportation and keeps their life longer.
 Avoid cleaning them too often.

-- The smell of a fresh paint, especially VOCs, can cause nausea and headaches and you help absorbing it by cutting some onions and place them nearby the paint bucket.
+- The smell of fresh paint, especially VOCs, can cause nausea and headaches and you help absorbing it by cutting some onions and place them near the paint bucket.
 The next best way is to use a purifier with washable filters to assist you through the job.

 - By attaching a small container below your brush can help you save dripping paint from the floor.